 Notice in Hebrew chapter 11 how many times it says “BY FAITH”…by the means of practical active faith they were saved, and received specific blessings from God.

-Noah had to do exactly what God commanded him to do in order to be saved – he and his family, from that cataclysmic worldwide Flood.
+Noah had to do exactly what God commanded him to do in order for he and his family to be saved from that cataclysmic worldwide Flood.
 Obedience was necessary on Naoh’s part for the saving of humanity.

 Obedience is a work.